shinaoka/triqs_interface/README.md

 This application is licensed under GPLv3.

 ## Acknowlegements
-We acknowlegement Emanuel Gull, Olivier Parcollet, Michel Ferrero and all other contributors to ALPS and TRIQS.
+We acknowlege Emanuel Gull, Olivier Parcollet, Michel Ferrero and all other contributors to ALPS and TRIQS.
+We also acknowledge Junya Otsuki for testing the code.
 We took some source code from TRIQS/cthyb.